The Misfits (1961 film): Box office

-Critical reaction
+Critical response

 Larry Tubelle of Variety called the film "a robust, high-voltage adventure drama vibrating with explosive emotional histrionics, conceived and executed with a refreshing disdain for superficial and photographic slickness in favor of an uncommonly honest and direct approach."
 Roger Angell of The New Yorker described the film as "absorbing but erratic," praising the performances while critiquing what it considered heavy-handed symbolism and a lack of narrative cohesion.

 Philip K. Scheuer of the Los Angeles Times found the film "fascinating", stating: "It has a seriousness of purpose that most films do not, and by the time it is over it just about gets this seriousness across.
 Its theme—or one of its themes—is loneliness, the inability to communicate.
 The reaching out, the groping, can be pitiful and painful to look upon, and it is here—a reaching out whose smallness is intensified by the great size of the background."

 The performance of Clark Gable, the last in his career, was praised.
 Kate Cameron of the New York Daily News wrote: "Gable has never done anything better on the screen, nor has Marilyn Monroe.
 Gable's acting is vibrant and lusty, hers true to the character as written by Miller."
 The Guardian wrote Gable's performance "is casually professional as ever, and yet he brings to the ageing cowboy an intensity of feeling one never suspected he possessed."
 The Chicago Tribune felt Gable "was never better cast as a romancing cowboy who lives each day as it comes.
 In view of his recent death, the final scenes, in which he asserts his strength and independence, are forceful."

 On the other hand, Bosley Crowther of The New York Times was unimpressed, writing the characters "are scatterbrained, whimsical, lonely and, in the case of the character of Miss Monroe, inclined to adore all living creatures and have a quivering revulsion to pain.
 They are amusing people to be with, for a little while, anyhow.
 But they are shallow and inconsequential, and that is the dang-busted trouble with this film."
 The Chicago Tribune was mixed on the film: "Uneven, overly long and talkative, this film proves again that the stage and the screen are different mediums that require different writing techniques.
 Author Arthur Miller seems to be trying hard to say something, as are all his characters, but it doesn't quite come off."
 A review in Time magazine felt The Misfits was "a dozen pictures rolled into one.
 Most of them, unfortunately, are terrible."

 The Misfits has received a positive reevaluation, in which it is seen as a significant American drama with enduring relevance.
-On Rotten Tomatoes, 97% of 31 critics gave the film a positive review.
+On Rotten Tomatoes, 94% of 32 critics gave the film a positive review.
 On Metacritic, the film has a weighted score of 77 out of 100, based on 9 critics, indicating "generally favorable reviews."